Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 the associated [physical rack](README.md#physical-racks) (which will be the same as the first 5 characters of the xnames of the associated NCNs).
 For example, `x3000` or `x3001`.

-When first [Enabling Rack Resiliency](README.md#enable-and-configure), administrators can optionally specify prefixes to be used for Kubernetes zone names, Ceph zone names, or both.
+When first [Enabling and Configuring](README.md#enable-and-configure), administrators can optionally specify prefixes to be used for Kubernetes zone names, Ceph zone names, or both.
 These prefixes will be prepended to the default zone names described above, separated by a dash (`-`) character (e.g. `myprefix-x3002`).